ivansible/srv-cdn/README.md

     srv_cdn_sites:
       - server: .mydomain.com
         origin: www.example.com
+        lecert: mydomain.com
 ```
 The main list of sites has records with the following fields:
   - `server` - font server name, can be `full.host.name` or `.domain.name` (required);
   - `origin` - host name of an origin server, which must support https (required);
+  - `lecert` - name of custom letsencrypt certificate for the server (optional);
   - `hidden` - if true, server-to-origin mapping is defined but server name is skipped
                (optional, defaults to `false`).